All Episodes

 Great to have you on the EIB network.

-One of the best survey vessels in the country in the world, and manned by super EPA environmental scientists, and not one word came out that the bowl was going down there to do that work.
+And not one word came out that the Bo was going down there to do that work.

 How do you know about the boat?

-And uh we sent that ship to Campeach when the Mexican uh oil rig blew up.
+Well, I was ship manager for EPA's Ocean Survey, Peter W. Anderson, and we sent that ship to Campiche when the Mexican oil rig blew up.

-And the Anderson joined NOAA survey vessels and the aircraft to track the spill, and we did environmental uh assessments with it.
+Right, and the Anderson joined NOAA survey vessels and the aircraft to track the spill, and we did environmental assessments with it.

-We'd got the best scientist to do it on that ship, And I w sent that vessel right away, as soon as uh I could get it out of the survey it was doing.
+And I sent that vessel right away as soon as I could get it out of the survey it was doing.

 So I never heard anything about the bold.